-Opendoor pioneered the iBuyer business model in the U.S. residential real estate market.
-The company has retained its leading position in the iBuyer segment since 2014.
+Opendoor pioneered the iBuyer business model in the U.S. residential real estate market and has retained its leading position in the iBuyer segment since 2014.

 Opendoor iBuyer Market Share

-The combined iBuyer market share of single-family homes in the U.S. reached 1.3% in 2021.
-Within the iBuyer segment, Opendoor contributed roughly half of the total volume.
+In 2022, the combined iBuyer market share of single-family homes in the U.S. reached 1.3%.
+Within the iBuyer segment, Opendoor contributed 67% of the total volume.

-Opendoor has been actively developing new markets.
-The company sees market expansion as one of its top strategic priorities.
-The company currently operates in 48 U.S. metro areas, with 4 new markets added so far in 2022.
+Opendoor sees its market expansion as one of its top strategic priorities and has been actively developing new markets.
+The company operates in 51 U.S. metro areas, with 7 new markets added in 2022.